-Six months and $6,000 later, I still had nothing and no prospect for a solution… desperation was the word of the day for another six months, but during that time, I met a smart 15-year-old kid skilled with computers and programming.
+6 months and $6000 later, I still had nothing and no prospect for a solution… desperation was the word of the day for another 6 months, but during that time, I met a smart 15 year old kid skilled with computers and programming.
 The first day, he produced more than I had accomplished in a year.
-In six month, I had my software program, written for DOS, that ran my forms and worked great on a standard desktop computer (which is all we had back then).
-My life thus spared from burnout, I took one of the reports to show at a chapter meeting, where it was well received.
+In 6 months I had my software program, written for DOS, that ran my forms and worked great on a standard desktop computer (which is all we had back then).
+My life thus spared from burnout, I took one of the reports to show at a Chapter meeting, where it was well received.
 Clients actually liked computerized reports and gave them greater belief than the laborious handwritten ones, which was initially a surprise to me.

-In the 1980s, any photos were by special request, and with the task of having the film developed came the numbering and referencing of each photo.
-By the early 1990s, digital cameras began to show up and by 1995, Kodak had released the DC 40, a camera good enough to actually use commercially.
-It was rated at .38 megapixels, and frankly, compared with today’s photos, they looked pretty bad!
-But it was digital, and it soon became possible to impress clients and real estate agents by including a few photos in the report.
-This resulted in improved communication between all parties, made for a more useful service and resulted in setting the stage for increased inspection fees over the next few years.
+In the 1980’s, any photos were by special request, and with the task of having the film developed came the numbering and referencing of each photo.
+By the early 90s, digital cameras began to show up and by 1995, Kodak had released the DC 40, a camera good enough to actually use commercially.
+It was rated at .38 megapixels, and frankly, compared to todays photos, they looked pretty bad!
+But it was digital and it soon became possible to impress clients and Realtors by including a few photos in the report.
+This resulted in improved communication between all parties, made for a more useful service, and resulted in setting the stage for increased inspection fees over the next few years.

-Also in the early 1990s, Barry Prentice, an ASHI inspector in Colorado, wrote the first pen-based inspection software, named “System 2000,” which was used exclusively by the Inspectech Corporation, a group of about 100 inspectors located mostly west of the Mississippi.
-In 1998, the company was sold to LandAmerica and then sold to Buyers Protection Group (BPG) in 2009.
+In the early 1990’s, Barry Prentice, an ASHI inspector in Colorado, wrote the first pen-based inspection software, named “System 2000”, which was used exclusively by the Inspectech Corporation, a group of about 100 inspectors located mostly west of the Mississippi.
+In 1998, the company was sold to LandAmerica, and then sold to Buyers Protection Group (BPG) in 2009.
 I understand Barry still supports a few inspectors using a modified version of the original Inspectech product.

-The mid-2000s brought us connected services like RecallChek, alarm leads programs, web-based scheduling and internet based radon reporting.
-Each of these services integrates with a variety of inspection software programs, so that using or selling additional services is just a matter of a few more clicks to send the client and inspection info you desire to the necessary party.
+The Mid 2000s brought us connected services like RecallChek, alarm leads programs, web based scheduling, and Internet based radon reporting.
+Each of these services integrates with a variety of inspection software programs so that using or selling additional services is just a matter of a few more clicks to send the client and inspection info you desire to the necessary party.
 And within the last few years, the options on the internet for the way you inspect and report have exploded.
 Every major software company has an app that can be used on a mobile device to collect data and eventually produce a report.
-Each vendor does it a little differently and has different user interfaces, but all are internet-centric and the productivity gains that are being seen by inspectors means the trend toward connectivity in everything you do is going to continue for the foreseeable future.
+Each vendor does it a little differently and has different user interfaces, but all are internet centric, and the productivity gains that are being seen by inspectors means the trend towards connectivity in everything you do is going to continue for the foreseeable future.
 Some of the latest software offerings focus on the relationship between inspector and client, by empowering inspectors to offer special discounts or extended consulting services.

-Anyone who has been in the inspection business and seen these changes over the years will have their own personal story relating to the phrase “change is difficult.”
-Adopting new techniques is always difficult because one’s confidence level declines and it’s necessary to initially go a bit slower.
-This is hard to commit to when you are backed up with work.
+Anyone who has been in the inspection business and seen these changes over the years will have their own personal story relating to the phrase “change is difficult”.
+Adopting new techniques is always difficult, because one’s confidence level declines and it’s necessary to initially go a bit slower.
+This is hard to commit to when backed-up with work.
 The second time is always faster than the first, and it’s the repetition of working with a particular product or technique that restores confidence and then allows for a corresponding increase in efficiency, productivity or marketing prowess.
 Technological change is here to stay and likely accelerating.